ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

 On the “7.
 Review” tab, click the Launch button and choose your existing SSH keys to deploy your new instance.

-When the Instance is provisioned name your new instance “cfc-nfs” and using the same procedure as before, assign it an elastic IP address.
+When the Instance is provisioned name your new instance “icp-nfs” and using the same procedure as before, assign it an elastic IP address.

 SSH to your new instance using the elastic IP you just assigned and the SSH key you specified when you launched the instance and use the “sudo su –“ command to get a root shell.

-Using the same procedure as before, change the hostname to “cfc-nfs” and update the /etc/hosts file to add the IP addresses of all nodes.
+Using the same procedure as before, change the hostname to “icp-nfs” and update the /etc/hosts file to add the IP addresses of all nodes.

-If you would like to refer to this node from the CfC console then login to each node in the cluster and add the internal IP address of the NFS server to the hosts file of each.
+If you would like to refer to this node from the ICP console then login to each node in the cluster and add the internal IP address of the NFS server to the hosts file of each.
 Otherwise, you can refer to it via its internal IP address.